Updated: 31 May 2023 & medically reviewed by Hailey Shafir

 $55,000 per year for a heavy cocaine user

 Regardless of the substance, maintaining an addiction will not only cost you financially but can have a major impact on your lifestyle and health.
-Factoring in the cost to relationships, work, legal consequences, and the costs to your physical and mental health often help people see the value in addiction treatment services, even when it’s costly.
+Factoring in the cost to relationships, work, legal consequences, and the costs to your physical and mental health often helps people see the value in addiction treatment services, even when it’s costly.
 Seeking treatment can also help prevent unforeseen costs such as medical bills from treating overdose or legal problems.
 The cost of addiction will never outweigh that of getting your life back.

 What factors into the cost of addiction treatment?